The Knowing-Doing Gap

 And so it goes.
 The people in our society who have the greatest influence over how firms are organized, either because they manage them or they give advice to those who manage them, are also people who are the most heavily trained and rewarded to believe that internal competition is the best way to organize human activity.
 Yet there is a striking discrepancy between what we know about leadership and what we do in many of the settings in which leadership is presumably taught and learned.
 Even as we realize that the most important skills for leadership actually entail the ability to work in teams, to collaborate, and to empathize with others, we train and develop leaders in settings that emphasize internal competition.

-We don't want to create the impression that competition is always a bad thing.
-Organizations such as Southwest Airlines, AES Corporation, and the Men's Wearhouse are fierce competitors, which is one of the reasons they have been so successful.
+When Competition Works We don’t want to create the impression that competition is always a bad thing.
+Organizations such as Southwest Airlines, AES Corporation, and the Men’s Wearhouse are fierce competitors, which is one of the reasons they have been so successful.
 It is just that their competitive juices are aimed more at external competitors instead of at people from other locations, units, or departments within the firm, or even at peers in the same unit.

 Southwest Airlines, for instance, has a collective internal orientation.
 The compensation system features collective rewards such as profit sharing and stock ownership; individual merit pay is eschewed.
 The idea of helping one another to turn planes around, to share ideas, and to build a strong, unified corporate culture is emphasized.
 But as Colleen Barrett, Southwest’s executive vice president for customers, explained: “With all this success and no apparent external enemy, we had begun fighting among ourselves.
 The appearance of the United Shuttle on the scene rekindled our Ôwarrior culture’ and got people back focused on fighting the competition instead of thinking so much about each other and how they were doing compared to the others.”